-Name of Document: Mental Health Act 1983 Overarching Policy Statement Completed by: Alison Wheelton Job title Senior MHA Adminis trator Date November 2023 Screening Questions Yes / No Explanatory Note Will the process described in the document involve the collection of new information about individuals?
-This is information in excess of what is required to carry out the process described within the document.
-No 2.
-Will the process described in the document compel individuals to provide information about them?
-This is information in excess of what is required to carry out the process described within the document.
-No 3.
-Will information about individuals be disclosed to organisations or people who have not previously had routine access to the information as part of the process described in this document?
-No 4.
+Name of Document: Mental Health Act 1983 Overarching Policy Statement Completed by: Alison Wheelton Job title Senior MHA Administrator Date November 2023 Explanatory Note Screening Questions Y 1.
+Will the process described the collection of new informat This is information in excess carry out the process describ ion about individuals of what is required to ?
+Will the process described individuals to provide informa information in excess of what the process described within tion about them?
+This is required to carry of the document. is is out Will information about indiv organisations or people who routine access to the informa process described in this doc have not previously hation as part of the ument? nad 4.
 Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used?
-No 5.
-Does the process outlined the use of new technology w as being privacy intrusive?
-F biometrics. hich might be perceived No 6.
-Will the process outlined in this document result in decisions being made or action taken against individuals in ways which can have a significant impact on them?
-No 7.
+5. Does the process outlined in this document involve the use of new technology which might be perceived as being privacy intrusive?
+For example, the use of biometrics.
+6. Will the process outlined in decisions being made or action individuals in ways which can on them? on taken against 7.
 As part of the process outlined in this document, is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
 For examples, health records, criminal records or other information that people would consider to be particularly private.
-No 8.
-Will the process require you to contact individuals in ways which they may find intrusive?
-No If the answer to any of these Lpt-dataprivacy@leicspart.s In this case, ratification of a Privacy. ecure.nhs.uk e Data Privacy Team via ace until review by the Head of Data Data Privacy approval nam e: Date of approval
+8. Will the process require you to contact individuals in ways which they may find intrusive?
+If the answer to any of these Lpt-dataprivacy@leicspart.so In this case, ratification of a Privacy. ecure.nhs.uk ne Data Privacy Team via Data Privacy approval name e: N/A Date of approval